Two jack-up rigs win long-term drilling assignments

 Offshore drilling contractor Borr Drilling has secured new long-term deals for two jack-up rigs with undisclosed oil and gas companies in the Middle East and Southeast Asia.

 The first contract, awarded by an undisclosed firm for work in the Middle East, is for the Frigg jack-up rig.
 This five-year deal comes with extension options and is expected to start in the third quarter of 2023, following the completion of the rig’s reactivation.
-Borr Drilling underlined that the estimated contract value of the firm term, including the mobilisation fee, is $282 million.
+Borr Drilling underlines that the estimated contract value of the firm term, including the mobilisation fee, is $282 million.

 The 2013-built Frigg jack-up rig is of KFELS Super A Class design and can operate in water depths of up to 400 ft.
 The rig’s maximum drilling depth is 35,000 ft.